martinsbuchi2/GPS-tracking-with-QGIS/README.md

 ## GPS Track Animation with GPS

-This repo has all you need to annimate GPS tracks using QGIS.
+This repo has all you need to animate GPS tracks using QGIS.
 Follow the simple steps below.

 ### Here's a concise guide: Steps to Animate GPS Tracks in QGIS